 The Importance of Technology Partners

 Choosing a technology partner is increasingly becoming a more critical strategic decision for TPAs.
-In Accenture’s Technology Vision for Insurance 2017, 76% of respondents agreethat “competitive advantage will not be determined by their organization alone, but by the strength of the partners and ecosystems they choose.”
-Identifying technology solutions that support the company mission and differentiate your organization from the competition is an important part of developing an effective business strategy.
+In Accenture’s Technology Vision for Insurance 2020, 76% of respondents agree that “of the stakes for innovation have never been higher—getting it ‘right’ will require new ways of innovating with ecosystem partners and third-party organizations.”
+Meaning that identifying technology solutions that support the company mission and differentiate your organization from the competition is an important part of developing an effective business strategy.

 Utilizing “The One Number You Need to Grow”